shadowvzs/hapi-mongo/README.md

 * mongos - mongodb shard, is a routing service for MongoDB shard configurations, located in usr/bin
 * mongod - this start the database in image, located in usr/bin
 * show dbs - obvious :D
-* user hapibb - create new database with hapidb name
+* use hapidb - create new /select database (name: hapidb)
 * db.createCollection('tasks'); = create collection (name tasks) in current db (hapidb)
 * db.tasks.insert({text:'Task 1'}); = insert a new object into the colllection(tasks)
 * db.tasks.insertMany([{text:'Task 1'},{text:'Task 2'}]); = insert more document into collection